01-edu/ai-starter/content/first-function/README.md

 ### Adding Instructions

-Very much like an if statement a function has a scope.
-The scope in between the curly braces `{}` is where the action happens.
+Much like an if statement, a function has a scope.
+The scope, enclosed by curly braces `{}`, is where the action happens.
 Let's add something to the scope of our function:

 ```js
 let myFirstFunction = () => {